Qi Benyu: Wang-Guan-Qi-Affair

-From 1967 on Qi, together with Wang Li, Guan Feng and other members of the Cultural Revolution Group, started to accelerate Mao's plans for implementing the Cultural Revolution in the Army too, and where calling for the peoples to find out the "few Capitalist Roaders" within the People's Liberation Army (PLA).
-The same Radicalisation was to be achieved in Foreign Policy, which culminated in the attack on the British Embassy in Beijing on August 22.
+From 1967 on Qi, together with Wang Li, Guan Feng and other members of the Cultural Revolution Group, started to accelerate Mao's plans for implementing the Cultural Revolution in the army too, and were calling for the peoples to find out the "few capitalist roaders" within the People's Liberation Army (PLA).
+The same radicalisation was to be achieved in foreign policy, which culminated in the attack on the British Embassy in Beijing on August 22.

-For Mao now saw himself confronted with growing opposition inside the Party and chaotic turbulences in his most important power base, the army, he decided to let down the so-called „Three Small“, Wang, Guan and Qi.
+For Mao now saw himself confronted with growing opposition inside the Party and chaotic turbulences in his most important power base, the army, he decided to let down the so-called "Three Small", Wang, Guan and Qi.

-Qi was arrested on January 13, 1968 and lost all positions in- and outside the party.
+Qi was arrested on January 13, 1968, and lost all positions in- and outside the party.
 All three of them were brought to the notorious Qincheng Prison.

-Jiang Qing was disclosing the main charge in a speech in front of officers of the PLA: The "Wang-Guan-Qi-Anti-Party-Clique" would have been working secretly for Liu Shaoqi, Deng Xiaoping and Tao Zhu since the beginning of the Cultural Revolution.
-Though staying in prison all the time, it was only on July 14, 1980 that Qi was officially arrested by the Beijing Police.
-On November 2, 1983 the Intermediate People's Court Beijing sentenced him to 18 years in prison on terms of being a member of the counterrevolutionary clique of Lin Biao and Jiang Qing as well as 'counterrevolutionary propaganda', 'wrong accusations' and 'inciting of the masses' (da-za-qiang).
+Jiang Qing was disclosing the main charge in a speech in front of officers of the PLA: The "Wang-Guan-Qi Anti-Party Clique" would have been working secretly for Liu Shaoqi, Deng Xiaoping and Tao Zhu since the beginning of the Cultural Revolution.
+Though staying in prison all the time, it was only on July 14, 1980, that Qi was officially arrested by the Beijing Police.
+On November 2, 1983, the Intermediate People's Court Beijing sentenced him to 18 years in prison on terms of being a member of the counterrevolutionary clique of Lin Biao and Jiang Qing as well as 'counterrevolutionary propaganda', 'wrong accusations' and 'inciting of the masses' (打砸抢; da-za-qiang).
 Having by then already spent 15 years in prison, he was discharged after 3 more years in 1986.